Janus skyrmion: Interfacial quasiparticle with two-faced helicity: Results and Discussion

 As shown in Fig.~\ref{FIG1}(c), if we consider uniform N{\'e}el-type or Bloch-type DM interaction in the magnetic layer (either positive or negative), the relaxed skyrmion is of N{\'e}el-type or Bloch-type, where the helicity structure is centrosymmetric with respect to the skyrmion center.
 However, if we assume a N{\'e}el-type DM interaction in the left half of the magnetic layer ($x\in[0~\text{nm}, 20~\text{nm}]$), and a Bloch-type DM interaction in the right half of the magnetic layer ($x\in[20~\text{nm}, 40~\text{nm}]$), the relaxed skyrmion at the interface between the two different magnetic regions shows hybrid and asymmetric helicity structures, including both N{\'e}el-type and Bloch-type spin configurations.
 Such a Janus skyrmion is stable at the $D_{\text{N}}$-$D_{\text{B}}$ interface and its topological charge is $Q=-1$ [Fig.~\ref{FIG1}(e)].
-Its asymmetric internal spin configurations can be modified by changing the sign of DM interaction in each region [Fig.~\ref{FIG1}(c)].
-In Supplementary Fig.~\blue{1}~\cite{SM}, we also show that the size and shape of the Janus skyrmion depend on the strength of the DM interaction in each region.
-The Janus skyrmion may be deformed when the DM interactions in the left and right regions are not equal to each other.
+Its asymmetric internal spin configurations can be modified by changing the signs of $D_{\text{N}}$ and $D_{\text{B}}$ [Fig.~\ref{FIG1}(c)].
+Note that the Janus skyrmion stabilized by positive $D_{\text{N}}$ and $D_{\text{B}}$ could be transformed to that stabilized by negative $D_{\text{N}}$ and $D_{\text{B}}$ through the symmetry operation ($m_x$, $m_y$, $m_z$) $\rightarrow$ ($-m_x$, $-m_y$, $m_z$).
+In Supplementary Fig.~\blue{1}~\cite{SM}, we show that the Janus skyrmion also exhibits non-uniform distributions of both topological charge density and total energy density, which are in sharp contrast to that of conventional N{\'e}el-type and Bloch-type skyrmions.
+Moreover, the size and shape of the Janus skyrmion depend on the DM interaction strength in each region.
+It may be deformed when the DM interactions in the left and right regions are not identical (Supplementary Fig.~\blue{2}~\cite{SM}).